 The TeloYears genetic test is brought to you by Telomere Diagnostics Inc., a privately held molecular testing company founded by a group of scientists including the winner of the 2009 Nobel Prize in Medicine for her work in telomere biology.
 Learn more about us at www.telomerediagnostics.com.

-We recently launched TeloYears, a simple genetic test that reveals the cellular age encoded in your DNA as part of our commitment to inspire personal improvement in overall wellness by making routine telomere length testing broadly accessible.
+We recently launched TeloYears, a simple, accurate genetic test that lets you track your cellular age based on your telomere length as part of our commitment to inspire personal improvement in overall wellness by making routine telomere length testing broadly accessible.

 Our lab in Silicon Valley, California has been qualified to perform high-complexity clinical testing and is certified by and regulated under the Clinical Laboratory Improvement Amendments (CLIA) act.
 There we measure parts of your DNA called telomeres, the protective caps on the ends of DNA strands that tend to shorten and fray with age.
 We use our own proprietary quantitative polymerase chain reaction (qPCR) assay, which is the world's leading method of measuring Average Telomere Length (ATL).